oliverwljohnson/iot-stick/README.md

 Individual instructions on how to install and wire pieces together can be found in the `mesh` and `player` folders.
 It also outlines the software environment needed to develop

 ## Development History
 Take a look at [Oliver's](https://cs.anu.edu.au/courses/china-study-tour/news/#oliver-johnson) and [David's](https://cs.anu.edu.au/courses/china-study-tour/news/#david-horsley) blogs.
-However we do want to point out some of the architectuaral and design choices we've made.
+There you'll find answers to questions such as _"Why did we choose ESP-IDF over Arduino?"_ and _"Why we decided to use ESP-Mesh (Wifi) instead of BLE Mesh?"_

-#### ESP-IDF over Arduino
+At the moment our prototype isn't incredible robust.
+If you want to get involved try extending the nodes to use extra genres, or implement a bit of data visualisation.
+We've got the foundations in the code but it would be really intersting to try and make it more "plug and play"

-#### ESP-Mesh over BLE Mesh
+Fork a copy, raise an issue or a pull request and we can take it from there.

 ## If you're stuck...
 We're very happy to help you out as much as possible, but the best thing that you can do is have a look at some of the resources that we used to develop the system: